hyscale/hyscale/docs/developer-guide.md

 ![dockerfile-generator](images/dockerfile-generator.jpg)

 Generates dockerfile from the given servicespec .
 The dockerfile generation is an optional component if you have a ready-made dockerfile.
 In this case dockerfile generation is skipped.
 BuildSpec from servicespec is the input to create dockerfile, you can supply the artifacts ( packaged code like binaries, jar, war, scripts etc ), configuration commands if there is any requirement to customize on top of the stack image.
 These configuration commands are baked & run inside the image.
-Run commands can also be supplied incase if you want to override the docker cmd.
-All these configuration under buildSpec is inside a docker image.
+Run commands can also be supplied in case you want to override the docker cmd.
+All the configuration under buildSpec is inside a docker image.

 #### Key points: